 [He/She] is a cute dog.

 [It] is not a long speech

-Now, you can express state-of-being with i-adjectives.
-Both of the negative expressions are correct.
 When you use i-adjectives as a subject complement, you MUST NOT do the same thing you do with na-adjectives.
-The variety of form is called “inflection.”
-Using inflection in place is significantly important when learning Japanese. *Changes of forms of verbs are called “conjugation.”
+The variety of form is called “conjugation.”
+Using conjugation in place is significantly important when learning Japanese.

 |Casual||Polite (Colloquial)||Polite (Formal)|

 When you express the plain form in a casual tone, you don’t attach anything.
 When you are using a polite tone, you attach です after i-adjectives.
 Regarding the negative form, you replace the last い with く and attach ない or ありません respectively.
 There is a colloquial expression.
 You can express the polite-negative form by attaching です to くない.
 You should be familiar with both of them.

 [The] dog is cute. *かわいいだ is wrong!

 [The] speech is long. *長いだ is wrong!